 Scans by variant

-Compare Smart Link variants to see which placement, channel, or location performs best.
+Compare OmniLab Smart Link variants to see which placement, channel, or location performs best.

-This article explains how to use Scans by Variant to compare placements, channels, and locations under one Smart Link.
+See which poster, channel, or location is actually winning, so you know where to invest next time.
+This page explains how to use Scans by Variant to compare placements under one OmniLab Smart Link.

-Variants are one of the main reasons teams use Smart Links.
+Variants are one of the main reasons teams use OmniLab Smart Links.

-They let you keep one main Smart Link and one destination strategy, while still measuring each placement separately through its own variant URL:
+They let you keep one main OmniLab Smart Link and one destination, while still measuring each placement separately through its own variant link — for example /l/spring-launch?v=food-court.

-On the per-link analytics page, this widget appears with the other Smart Link metrics after you set a date range and click Run.
+On the analytics page, this chart appears with the other metrics after you set a date range and select Run.

 What you can learn from it